Applying for a mortgage loan can be a dream come true or a real-life nightmare.

 Becoming a quality mortgage candidate is something that can take years.
 Here are some of the steps you should take.

 One of the best ways to show you’re prepared for a mortgage loan is through strong credit.
-Many articles have recommendations on building a strong credit rating but many tips center on just a few basic principles – always pay your bills on time, be careful about opening and closing new lines of credit and don’t use a high percentage of your available credit.
+The basic principles of building good credit are: always pay your bills on time, be careful about opening and closing new lines of credit and don’t use a high percentage of your available credit.

 A good way to know how you’re doing is to review your credit report.
 Every consumer is entitled to a free copy of his or her credit report once a year from each of the nation’s three leading credit repositories.
 Click here for details on getting your report.